async-aws/aws/docs/compare.md

 ## Presign experience

-AWS allow pre-generating sign url that let user access to a resource without exposing the key.
-For instance, provide a link to download an S3 Object.
+AWS allows pre-generating signed URLs that let users access a resource without exposing credentials.
+For instance, provide a link to download an S3 object.
-AsyncAws provides a fancy way to generate such url by reusing the same objects used in the standard way.
+AsyncAws provides a way to generate such a URL by reusing the same objects used in the standard way.

 ### AsyncAws